RyanOakes/traffic-simulation/README.md

 ## Authors

-The authors of road_rage.py were David Mohrmann and Ryan Oakes.
+The authors are David Mohrmann and Ryan Oakes.